 - Future Perfect Subjunctive

-Here are some example sentences where we can find the Past Participle playing a role in some of those Perfect Tenses:
+Let’s read some example sentences with the Past Participle playing a role in different Perfect Tenses:

 Hoy he trabajado mucho.